 Performance and Conduct

 Standards of performance and conduct will be addressed during induction and ongoing training and coaching.
-If there are concerns around a volunteer’s performance or conduct, the matter will be discussed amicably and steps taken to address the issue.
+If there are concerns around a volunteer’s performance or conduct, the matter will be discussed informally by the appropriate line manager and steps taken to address the issue.

-However should unsatisfactory conduct or performance persist disciplinary procedures must be put in place with the aim of encouraging improvement.
-The responsibility for developing and communicating these procedures is delegated to the Library Management Group and the Friends of the Old Girls’ School for their respective volunteers.
-These Procedures will be published on the website and an annual report produced for the Trustees in order to identify any improvements required.
+However should unsatisfactory conduct or performance persist disciplinary procedures will be followed with the aim of encouraging improvement.
+These Procedures will be published on the website and an annual review will be conducted by the Trustees in order to identify any improvements required.

 Payment of expenses